-The present Petition raises new prior art and arguments that are unique to claim 15 ("... a first flared hip on a first side of the plate and second flared hip on a second side of the plate, the flared hips comprising two generally parabolic wings extending laterally from the spine and being symmetrically opposed to one another about the transfixation screw hole").
+The present Petition raises new prior art and arguments that are unique to claims 15 and 21 ("... a first flared hip on a first side of the plate and second flared hip on a second side of the plate, the flared hips comprising two generally parabolic wings extending laterally from the spine and being symmetrically opposed to one another about the transfixation screw hole").
 Here, Duncan was not included in any of the grounds for invalidating the claims challenged in the first petition.
-In contrast, the present Petition relies on Falkner in view of Duncan as a grounds for rendering obvious claim 15.
-While both the earlier petition and the present Petition include anticipation arguments based on Slater and Falkner with respect to independent claim 10, the present arguments relating to dependent claim 15 are not redundant of any of the arguments addressed in the earlier petition.
-Because this Petition challenges a newly asserted claim that was not challenged in the first petition, this is a situation where "the Board recognizes that there may be circumstances in which more than one petition may be necessary. . . " Trial Practice Guide Update, pg.
+In contrast, the present Petition relies on Falkner in view of Duncan as a grounds for rendering obvious claims 15 and 21.
+While both the earlier petition and the present Petition include anticipation arguments based on Slater and Falkner with respect to independent claims 10 and 16, the present arguments relating to dependent claims 15 and 21 are not redundant of any of the arguments addressed in the earlier petition.

+Because this Petition challenges newly asserted claims that were not challenged in the first petition, this is a situation where "the Board recognizes that there may be circumstances in which more than one petition may be necessary. . ."
+Trial Practice Guide Update, pg.
 26. See also Fisher & Paykel Healthcare Ltd. v.
 ResMed Ltd., IPR2017-01789, Paper 7 at 16 (P.T.A.B.
 Jan.
 25, 2018) (declining to exercise discretion where petitioner challenged different claims that included an "additional limitation sufficiently significant to warrant addressing the merits of this Petition").
 Thus, the Board should not exercise its discretion to deny this Petition under 35 U.S.C. § 325(d).